unovue/radix-vue/docs/content/meta/EditableRoot.md

     'required': false
   },
   {
+    'name': 'required',
+    'description': '<p>When <code>true</code>, indicates that the user must set the value before the owning form can be submitted.</p>\n', 'type': 'boolean',
+    'required': false,
+    'default': 'false'
+  },
+  {
     'name': 'selectOnFocus',
     'description': '<p>Whether to select the text in the input when it is focused.</p>\n', 'type': 'boolean',